lbechberger/MLinPractice/Documentation.md

 * Indeed, our Logistic Regression classifier performed the best out of the bunch reaching a Cohen's kappa of 0.35 on the test set.
 * Without HashingVectorizer Logistic Regression learns something but with a big drop in accuracy.
 This is maybe because of the big drop of information.
 * Its really interesting that with just HashingVectorizer the Logistic Regression classifier is so good compared to itself with all features.
 * Even though there is a small increase in Cohen kappa when we combine all features, but this comes with a big drop in run time.
 Case B 1 needs 2.3 sec, B 2 needs 28.9 secs, but combined they need 7.5 min.
 May this is because sklearns implementation of the FeatureUnion function.
+* When we look at the output of the tests set compared to train set under (B 3), we directly see that the classifier overfits.
+But as long as the classifier still learns something and can predict new data correct to some extent, are we satisfied.
 * LinearSVC works really good on small dataset, but it takes quite a long time for all samples.
 * To get some insights into the classifier let's have a look at precision and recall of the viral samples:
-   * SGDClassifier (A.1) has a high recall and low precision, so predicts most of the viral samples right, but just because he classifys something as viral much more often, than it acctuly is (low precision).
+   * SGDClassifier (A.1) has a high recall and low precision, so predicts most of the viral samples right, but just because he classifies something as viral much more often, than it actually is (low precision).
    * LinearSVC is just the opposite: He tends often to classify new samples not as viral even if they are (low recall), but when he does, he is quite sure about that (high precision).
    * LogisticRegression is something between them both, but still recall is much higher (so similar as SGDClassifier)
-* With our Cheating Features every classifier is just outstanding after a few seconds.
+* With our Cheating Features (C) every classifier is just outstanding after a few seconds.

+In conclusion, we are very satisfied with our final result.
+Cohen's kappa of 0.35 and a balanced accuracy of 0.76 (A 3) on the test set are of course not very high, but it is uncertain to what extent this is even possible in such a task.
+Future experiments could be conducted with more features (such as title or the author) or even with a different task.
+One could try to develop an artificial intelligence that predicts the number of likes and retweets of a tweet instead of just a (non) viral threshold.